 An introduction to the subject matter and methods of philosophy by means of a study of certain fundamental philosophical problems and texts.
-Included here will be: the problem of free-will and determinism, the nature of the self, arguments for equality and the foundations of knowledge.
+In this course, students will be introduced to the methods and content of philosophy by considering, at an elementary level and in a carefully guided way, some of the central problems that arise within the subject.
+Topics covered include: the problem of free-will and determinism, the nature of the self, the relation of the mind to the body, the nature of knowledge, the ideal of equality, issues raised by portrayals of tragedy, the reality of qualities, and our understanding of moral dilemmas.